elabftw/elabimg/README.md

 # Description

 This Docker image is for [eLabFTW](https://www.elabftw.net).
-It runs three services:
+It runs four services:

 * nginx: the webserver
 * php-fpm: to handle requests to PHP files